 Oxurion’s deep scientific knowledge of diseases affecting the back of the eye has led to the development of a diverse portfolio of disease-modifying therapies aimed to preserve these patients’ vision.
-Oxurion’s current pipeline is focused on new treatment approaches to diabetic eye disease.
+Oxurion’s current pipeline is focused on new treatment approaches to diabetic eye disease and macular degeneration.

 Our goal: to be a fast and agile biotech company without sacrificing quality.
 Our strategy: cross-functional teamwork between our preclinical, clinical and medical teams throughout the R&D process.

 The medical team is involved from start to end of a program to bring a new drug to market.
 The preclinical team is responsible for the research targets explored.

 And in all clinical phases, the development team works hard on the regulatory, quality and safety aspects of every program.
 This collaborative mindset is our key strength, realized under our Science leadership team:

 Chief Scientific Officer